Students learning English quickly learn that the apostrophe in English is normally used to make a contraction.

 This is called the Genitive Case and also the Possessive Case.

-Check out the new chart we made to explain when we use to use the apostrophe:
+Check out the two charts I have made to explain when we use to use the apostrophe:

 PLEASE NOTE: We do NOT use the Apostrophe S to make singular words plural.
 1 apple, 2 apples (Not 2